its-anushz/VRA_PROJECTS/README.md

 # VRA_PROJECTS

-This repository contains two projects developed as part of the course **VRA: Virtual Reality and Its Applications**.
+This repository contains two projects developed as part of the course ** Virtual Reality and Its Applications**.
 The repository is structured with two main folders: `OpenGL` and `ThreeJS`, each containing one complete project.

 ---